yangoos57/dataStudy/AWS/SAA_questions/AWS Associate 문제풀이.md

 - Q61

     A company is developing a two-tier web application on AWS.
 The company's developers have deployed the application on an Amazon EC2 instance that connects directly to a backend Amazon RDS database.
 The company must not hardcode database credentials in the application.
-The company must also implement a solution to automatically rotate the database credentials on a regular basis.Which solution will meet these requirements with the LEAST operational overhead?
+The company must also implement a solution to automatically rotate the database credentials on a regular basis.

+    Which solution will meet these requirements with the LEAST operational overhead?

     - A. Store the database credentials in the instance metadata.
 Use Amazon EventBridge (Amazon CloudWatch Events) rules to run a scheduled AWS Lambda function that updates the RDS credentials and instance metadata at the same time.
     - B. Store the database credentials in a configuration file in an encrypted Amazon S3 bucket.
 Use Amazon EventBridge (Amazon CloudWatch Events) rules to run a scheduled AWS Lambda function that updates the RDS credentials and the credentials in the configuration file at the same time.
 Use S3 Versioning to ensure the ability to fall back to previous values.